Luis-Nobrega/OOM-Mapping-layers/README.md

 ## Running

 Change `client_id` and `client_secret` to your personal tokens provided by [copernicus.eu](https://browser.dataspace.copernicus.eu).
-For information about getting this tokens: [secret_tokes](https://documentation.dataspace.copernicus.eu/APIs/SentinelHub/Overview/Authentication.html); [FAQ's](https://documentation.dataspace.copernicus.eu/FAQ.html).
+For information about getting these tokens: [secret_tokes](https://documentation.dataspace.copernicus.eu/APIs/SentinelHub/Overview/Authentication.html); [FAQ's](https://documentation.dataspace.copernicus.eu/FAQ.html).

 ### Running For the first time
 After installing Sentinelhub, it is necessary to configure it for the first time before running.
 For that, all it takes is to **uncomment**: